ausdebating/constitution/constitution.rst

 #.
 If the question is to be determined by a show of hands, a declaration by the chairperson that a resolution has, on a show of hands, been carried or carried unanimously or carried by a particular majority or lost, or an entry to that effect in the minute book of the Association, is evidence of the fact without proof of the number or proportion of the votes recorded in favour of or against that resolution.

 #.
-Subclause applies to a method determined by the Committee under subclause (a) in the same way as it applies to a show of hands.
+The above provision applies to any method of voting determined by the Committee in the same way as it applies to a show of hands.
 #.
 If the question is to be determined by a written ballot, the ballot is to be conducted in accordance with the directions of the chairperson.